 The Court has not yet certified Calixto, et al. v.
 United States Department of Defense, et al., Civil Action No. 18-1551 as a class action.
 Therefore, MAVNIs, other than those specifically named in the Calixto complaint, are not plaintiffs or parties to the Calixto action and are not yet represented as class members by Fried Frank in that case or with respect to the discharge issues raised in that case.
 At this point, given recent developments with respect to the Government’s discharge policy, the Court has deferred consideration of class action status until Plaintiffs have the opportunity to respond to the new Government policy and tailor their claims and class certification arguments to the current situation (the Court’s denial of Plaintiffs’ prior class certification motion was “without prejudice” and does not mean that class certification is no longer a possibility).

 However, there may be information from the Calixto case that MAVNIs, particularly those in the DTP (Selected Reservists) or DEP (Regular Army) who purportedly have been discharged or are subject to separation proceedings by the Army, may find useful, including the following:

-Other key documents from the Calixto action can be found through these links:
+Key documents from the Calixto action can be found through these links:

 - Calixto Docket 19 – August 3, 2018 Amended Complaint